 Even despite the latest scanning technology at your local grocery store, cashier errors are still extremely common and more often than not they will be in the store’s favor and not yours.
 This is because it is extremely easy for cashiers to inadvertently double scan an item or type in a wrong produce code for a similar item that unfortunately costs slightly more than the one you actually got.

-Make a point of standing and watching the cashier she scans in your items.
-It is much easier to get your corrections done right at the time when she has your groceries sitting in front of her than once you have left the store or even after you have paid but haven’t yet left the cashier.
+Make a point of standing and watching the cashier as he or she scans in your items.
+It is much easier to get your corrections done right at the time when your groceries sitting in front of the cashier rather than once you have left the store or even after you have paid but haven’t yet left the cashier.
 Once you have already paid and left the store, it is extremely difficult to prove that you only had four of an item that you are charged for six of.